rafalno/rafalno/README.md

 ### Hello!

 👋 My name is Rafal.
-🌱 I’m Data science student.
+🌱 I’m a Data science student.